Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Quantization of the 'toy theory'

-Let us emphasize once again that the quantum 'toy theory' will consist merely of the $C^*$-algebra $\cal B$ of quantum observables and the space $\D_{\rm ph}$ of diffeomorphism invariant states on it without any Hilbert space.

-In fact, this strategy will split into two {\em non-equivalent} quantization procedures---it turns out that in the particular case of the 'toy theory' the algebras $\{\sca_\la\}$ i.e. the reduced classical systems can be defined in two different ways: they can be obtained by reduction of either $(i)$ only configuration degrees of freedom or $(ii)$ both momentum and configuration ones.
+It turns out that in the particular case of the 'toy theory' the algebras $\{\sca_\la\}$ i.e. the reduced classical systems can be defined in two different ways: they can be obtained by reduction of either $(i)$ only configuration degrees of freedom or $(ii)$ both momentum and configuration ones.
 In the first case the algebra $\sca_\la$ will describe {\em infinite} number of degrees of freedom, while in the second one---{\em finite} one.
-Consequently, the resulting quantizations will be called, respectively, {\em infinite system quantization} (ISQ) and {\em finite system quantization} (FSQ).

-ISQ turned out to be simpler that FSQ.
-This is why while performing each step of the quantization procedure we will describe ISQ before FSQ (thus while first-time reading the reader can easily focus his/her attention on ISQ or even skip FSQ).
+Quantization based on the first method as a simpler one will be presented in this paper, while quantization based on the second one will be described in the accompanied paper \cite{diff-II}.

+Let us emphasize that the quantum 'toy theory' will consist merely of the $C^*$-algebra $\cal B$ of quantum observables and the space $\D_{\rm ph}$ of diffeomorphism invariant states on it without any Hilbert space.
+In principle, one can obtain a Hilbert space for this theory once a state in $\D_{\rm ph}$ is distinguished---it is enough then to use the GNS construction to get a representation of $\cal B$ on a Hilbert space as it was done in \cite{kpt}.
+However, in the case of the 'toy theory' it seems to be no natural way to single out any state\footnote{The theory analyzed in \cite{kpt} possesses a non-vanishing Hamiltonian, which can be used to single out a state of minimal energy; in the 'toy theory' Hamiltonian is a sum of constraints and every state in ${\cal D}_{\rm ph}$ is annihilated by it.} in ${\cal D}_{\rm ph}$.